thejpster/launchpad-rs/README.md

 * GPIO works - you can control the on-board RGB LED
 * Timer works - you can drive GPIOs (including the LED) with PWM
 * Panic handler works - it quickly flashes the red LED if it panics or hits a hardfault

+## License

+Licensed under the MIT license ([LICENSE](../LICENSE) or http://opensource.org/licenses/MIT)

+at your option.

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.